ycpcs/cs320-spring2017/labs/lab03.md

 If you don't already have a GitHub account, go to [GitHub](https://github.com).

-Pick a username, enter a valid email address (I suggest your YCP address), and select a password.
+Pick a username, enter a valid email address (I strongly suggest your YCP address), and select a password.

 Select "Sign up for GitHub".